| Eowyn awoke to feel Legolas' lips

 "My sharp dwarven mindlike my axeis at your

-Gimli blushed, "once things were over, butwell, I was,
+things were over, butwell, I was, er" Gimli came

 "So, you see, there is no proof that I did not kill the

-lady myself," continued Gimli.
+lady myself," Gimli continued.
 "And though I will give

-you all the support I can, lad, I am not sure your people would
+you all the support I can, lad, I am not sure that your people

 Legolas sighed.
 "Ai, Gimli, how could anyone accuse you